open/close all folders

 - The Rambo series goes First Blood, Rambo: First Blood Part II, Rambo III, and then Rambo (also known as John Rambo or Rambo IV in certain countries).
 Film critic Roger Ebert pointed out that technically, Rambo III should have been entitled Rambo II: First Blood Part III, which, he supposed, would have caused film executives heads to explode in confusion.

-- In Italy, Dawn of the Dead was dubbed under the title of Zombi, spawning two unauthorized sequels by local producer Lucio Fulci: Zombi 2 and Zombi 3.
+- In Italy, Dawn of the Dead was dubbed under the title of Zombi, spawning two sequels produced by Lucio Fulci (who was responsible for the Italian dub): Zombi 2 and Zombi 3D.
 In the U.S., Zombi 2 was retitled Zombie and marketed as a standalone movie with no ties to Dawn of the Dead, but Zombi 3 kept its original numbering, making it seemed as if there was another movie in-between.
-To add further confusion, two unrelated movies by Zombie 3 co-producer Claudio Fragasso were marketed as Zombie sequels in the U.S.: After Death (aka Zombie 4) and Killing Birds (aka Zombie 5).
-In the U.K., all four of these movies were released under the title Zombie Flesh Eaters title and were numbered appropriately.
+To add further confusion, two unrelated movies by Zombie 3 co-producer Claudio Fragasso were marketed as Zombie sequels in the U.S.: After Death (aka Zombie 4) and Killing Birds (a.k.a.
+Zombie 5).
+In the UK, all four of these movies were released under the title Zombie Flesh Eaters title and were numbered appropriately.

 - Super Sentai itself also underwent a similar situation.
 The first two Sentai shows, Himitsu Sentai Goranger and J.A.K.Q.
 Dengekitai, which Toei co-produced with Ishinomori Production, were not counted among the later Super Sentai shows that Toei produced independently starting with Battle Fever J. As a result, the premiere of Kousoku Sentai Turboranger served as the tenth anniversary of the series, while Gosei Sentai Dairanger was originally considered the fifteenth series.
 Somewhere along the lines, Goranger and J.A.K.Q. were retroactively added to the franchise's count, making the earlier anniversary shows before their inclusion seem odd in retrospect.